apredeus/multi-bacpipe/tutorial/TUTORIAL.md

  | WT_rep2            | FA19    | 7730590  | 4930697  | 119528    | 119860   | 2560505 | 2584079  |
  | WT_rep3            | FA19    | 11372201 | 5711041  | 1346176   | 206595   | 4108389 | 4211370  |

 This shows us the raw read numbers (read pairs for paired-end experiments).
-In this case we see that the experiments were not fully rRNA-depleted, with 8-18M initial reads and 2-4M reads assigned to annotated genes.
+In this case we see that the experiments were not fully rRNA-depleted, with 8-18 M initial reads and 2-4 M reads assigned to annotated genes.
 Percentages of the initial reads are given below:

  | Sample             |  Strain |   rRNA   | unmapped | multimap  | 1_loc  | assigned |
  |--------------------|---------|----------|----------|-----------|--------|----------|